caloni/journal/content/posts/como-torrar-cafe/index.md

 It was shown that roasting of green coffee powder and green coffee bean fragments was different from roasting of whole coffee beans ( Fischer, 2005 ).
 Indeed, the coffee bean can be seen as a pressurized reactor.

 Thus, the formation of coffee aroma cannot always be explained by model reaction systems, as the extreme reaction conditions during coffee roasting can lead to different reaction pathways.

+The quality of the green coffee is the main determinant of the aroma and taste developed during the roasting process, and it is a snapshot at a defined roasting degree.

+It seems obvious that the optimum degree of roast is a function of green bean origin, intended brewing method, and personal taste preference.

+The experienced coffee roaster knows that the aroma evolves from sweet, fruity, floral, bread, and nutty character in light roasts, through more complex aroma profiles in medium roast.
+Darker roast levels are characterized by cocoa, spicy, phenolic, ashy, pungent, and dark roast flavors.
+The bitter taste increases during roasting, whereas the acidity decreases during initial stages of roasting ( Fig. 12.5 ).

+Sucrose and free amino acids are immediately available and highly reactive.
+Their high reactivity is explained by the presence of a free functional amino group and the rapid thermal hydrolysis of sucrose into reducing sugars.
+Arabinose branches and CGA are degraded in a later stage.
+This delayed reactivity can be explained by the additional energy needed for depolymerization or hydrolysis to liberate the reactive functions.
+Other polymeric carbohydrates (i.e., galactans, mannans, and cellulose) or bound amino acids are less prone to hydrolysis and depolymerization, and thus only contribute at a later stage of roasting to the Maillard reaction ( Arya and Rao, 2007 ).

+Short-time roasting at high temperature has been shown to result in considerable differences in the physical properties and kinetics of aroma formation compared to long time roasting at lower temperatures ( Baggenstoss et al., 2008a ; Glöss et al., 2014 ).
+Fast roasting yields more soluble solids while causing less degradation of CGA, and lower loss of volatiles ( Nagaraju et al., 1997 ).
+This is accentuated in higher quantities of roasty, buttery diketones, and furfurals, whereas much lower concentrations of phenols are formed, leading to less burnt, smoky flavor.
+On the other side, fast roasted coffee is presumed to be more affected by lipid oxidation due to higher oil migration from the inner bean to the surface ( Schenker et al., 2000 ).

+Green Arabica coffee contains more oligosaccharides, lipids, trigonelline, and organic acids.
+On the other hand, Robusta is significantly richer in caffeine and CGA and also exhibit a larger amount of free amino acids than Arabica (see also Table 12.3 ).

+Steam treatment of green coffee beans represents a method to improve flavor quality of Robusta coffees ( Becker et al., 1989 ; Darboven, 1995 ).
+They get sweeter, more acidic, and less bitter than untreated coffee, lowering significantly the Robusta character ( Theurillat et al., 2006 ).

+It seems that a higher air-to-bean ratio leads to a rather less complex and flat flavor, which was linked to an increased aroma stripping at higher air flows.

+The major compositional changes and chemical processes are summarized below that affect the development of flavor compounds in coffee upon roasting:

+ - Loss of water: drying of the bean, low moisture reaction system;
+ - Release of carbon dioxide: expansion of the bean;
+ - Migration of lipids to the bean surface: retaining aroma components generated;
+ - Loss of sugars (including sucrose): flavor and color formation (Maillard chemistry and caramelization);
+ - Decrease of free amino acids: flavor and color formation (Maillard and Strecker chemistry);
+ - Partial decomposition of polysaccharides (e.g., arabinogalactan): release of arabinose which in turn reacts leading to flavor formation (e.g., Maillard reaction);
+ - Partial decomposition of proteins: release of amino acids which in turn reacts leading to flavor formation (e.g., Maillard reaction);
+ - Loss of CGA: formation of bitter taste and color;
+ - Decrease of trigonelline: formation of N-containing products (aroma, taste, color);
+ - Formation of melanoidins: color formation (polymerization of polysaccharides, proteins, and polyphenols);
+ - Partial lipid degradation: aroma active aldehydes.

+The complexity of the green coffee composition as well as the chemical and physical transformations of the bean during roasting are difficult to reproduce in model systems.
+The approach of in-bean experiments using green beans as minireactors is a more realistic reaction environment.